Home > Blog > Custom Corrugated Boxes: The Complete Packaging Guide

 Common Corrugated Box Styles

-• Regular slotted carton (RSC) — the classic shipping box where all flaps are the same length; economical and the most widely used.
+• Regular slotted carton (RSC) — the classic shipping box where all flaps are the same length; cheap and the most widely used.

 • Half-slotted carton (HSC) — an RSC without a top, often used with a separate lid.